Eddie C. Brown: Career

-Brown married his college sweetheart from Howard University, the former Sylvia Thurston, on August 11, 1962, in King William, Virginia.
-The Browns have two daughters and three grandsons.
-Possessing a longtime interest in aviation, Brown tried to attend helicopter flight school while he was a lieutenant in the Army, but was rejected after the vision in one eye failed to pass visual acuity standards.
-Years later Brown got a private pilots license for civilian fixed-wing aircraft, but stopped flying after his flights started to become too infrequent for him to remain proficient.
-A golf enthusiast who is also an avid photographer, Brown is a major collector of African-American art.
-Brown’s primary residence is in suburban Baltimore, and he maintains homes in Florida and Maine.
+Brown Capital Management celebrated its 30th year in business in 2013, occupies a three-story building at 1201 North Calvert Street in downtown Baltimore and has 37 employees.

 Recognition

 Brown has received an impressive number of awards and encomiums, to include the Woodrow Wilson Award for Public Service.

-Brown was also Maryland Life magazine’s 2006 Maryland of Distinction, an honor former Republican Maryland Gov. Robert Ehrlich Jr., said stemmed from Brown’s “tireless dedication to improving the lives of others and making your communities better places to live.”
+Brown was also Maryland Life magazine’s 2006 Maryland of Distinction, an honor former Republican Maryland Governor Robert Ehrlich Jr., said stemmed from Brown’s "tireless dedication to improving the lives of others and making your communities better places to live."

-The founder of Brown Capital Management was also recognized in Black Enterprise magazine’s 40th Anniversary Issue in a 2010 article that ran under the headline “Titans: 40 Most Powerful African Americans in Business.”
+The founder of Brown Capital Management was also recognized in Black Enterprise magazine's 40th Anniversary Issue in a 2010 article that ran under the headline “Titans: 40 Most Powerful African Americans in Business.”
 Brown and his wife, Sylvia, were also the recipients of the 2011 Ronald H. Brown American Journey Award by the Ron Brown Scholars Program, a national college scholarship program.

 Brown and his wife, C. Sylvia Brown, were jointly awarded Honorary Doctor of Humane Letters degrees from Johns Hopkins University on May 23, 2013.
-The degrees were bestowed during the University’s Commencement ceremony in Baltimore.
+The degrees were bestowed during the University's Commencement ceremony in Baltimore.